The First Five Apparitions

 In 1928, the basilica and colonnade started being built, a long construction process that only finished in 1954.
 During the construction, in 1930, the Catholic Church finally recognized the miracle and permitted the existence of the first cult of Our Lady of Fátima.

 In 1953, the Church of the Sanctuary of Fátima was consecrated and a year later, it was given the title of Basilica by Pope Pius XXI.

-Today, the Sanctuary of Fátima is made up of astonishing religious buildings, monuments, and statues of saints.
+Today, the Sanctuary of Our Lady of Fátima is made up of astonishing religious buildings, monuments, and statues of saints.
 Although the Chapel of Apparitions and the Basilica are the most famous, you can also visit the Perpetual Adoration Chapel and the Monument of the Sacred Heart of Jesus, among others.

 Fátima Pilgrimages & Visiting the Sanctuary of Fátima

 8 million pilgrims visit the city of Fátima every year to witness the place of the miracles.
-The sanctuary even sparks the curiosity of atheists and is welcoming to all religions, not just Catholicism.
-The most popular times to visit Fátima are on the 13th of the month between May and October when the apparitions occurred.
+The sanctuary even sparks the curiosity of atheists and is welcoming to many pilgrims of all religions, not just Catholicism.
+The most popular times to visit Our Lady of Fátima are on the 13th of the month between May and October when the apparitions occurred.

 Many of those that travel to the sanctuary are facing terminal illnesses or bereavement and looking for religious guidance.
 They travel thousands of kilometers from all over the world to be blessed by the Virgin Mary.
 Many Portuguese also walk hundreds of kilometers to get there on these days, over 140 km from Lisbon and over 350 from Valença.